Pigensworth/Geo-fs-Mod/README.md

 ![image](https://github.com/Pigensworth/Geo-fs-Mod/assets/136399546/db19e83a-e534-4d16-ab17-fe047bd8dbb5)

-If you see me on their then (if you don't mind) let me know that you're using!
+If you see me on their then (if you don't mind) let me know that you're using it!